 CalOES Online Training Registration

-Southern California Catastrophic Earthquake Response Plan
+Southern California Catastrophic Earthquake Response Plan (updates coming soon!)

 Mutual Aid Regional Advisory Committee (MARAC)

 Next MARAC Meeting: Thursday April 28th, 2022.
 If you would like to be added to the MARAC email distribution list, please email Deputy Regional Administrator Dan Weiss at firstname.lastname@example.org